-Preparing Future Faculty (PFF).
-PFF is a national program designed to develop new approaches to preparing doctoral students who are seeking careers in the professoriate.
-A national initiative under the Council of Graduate Schools and the Association of American Colleges and Universities, PFF encourages fresh thinking and planning in faculty preparation, and identifies strategies to improve the quality of teaching and learning.
+Preparing Future Faculty.
+Preparing Future Faculty (PFF) is a program coordinated by the Graduate College for doctoral students who are seeking careers in the professorate.
+Originally a national initiative under the Council of Graduate Schools and the Association of American Colleges and Universities, PFF encourages fresh thinking and planning in faculty preparation, identifies strategies to improve the quality of teaching and learning, and orients doctoral students to different types of higher education institutions.

-Preparing Future Professionals (PFP).
-The PFP program administered by the Graduate College, assists doctoral students interested in pursuing nonacademic professions.
-PFP parallels the well established and successful PFF program.

-Through a series of activities, PFP familiarizes doctoral students with various nonacademic career tracks to help them develop skills to successfully pursue a wide range of career opportunities.
-For more information, contact the Graduate College at 480/965-3521.
+Preparing Future Professionals.
+The Preparing Future Professionals (PFP) program, administered by the Graduate College, assists doctoral students interested in pursuing nonacademic professions.
+PFP parallels the well-established and successful PFF program.
+Through a series of activities, PFP familiarizes doctoral students with various nonacademic career tracks to develop skills to successfully pursue a wide range of career opportunities.

 Graduate College Support Program (GCSP).
 GCSP is designed to increase the number of graduate students from groups underrepresented in their chosen field of study.
-Students interested in these programs must first go to their respective departments for nomination.